-A fashion collection made during lockdown has propelled Kangan Institute alumni Indy Davy on to the international stage, with her designs featured in UK-based Dreamingless magazine.
+A fashion collection made during lockdown has propelled Kangan Institute alumni Indy Davy on to the international stage, with the design featured in UK-based Dreamingless magazine’s Issue 58.

 Indy, who is currently pursuing a fashion degree, said the outfits were created during Melbourne’s lockdown last year and formed part of her graduate collection at Kangan Institute.

 “I created the collection at home in lockdown at the end of 2020 which taught me a lot about being resourceful,” she said.

 One of the biggest challenges included finding the right fabric in her chosen colour palette while shops were closed, which Indy resolved through a process of creative experimentation.

 “I bought transparent PVC and dyed it at home to the bright pink that my collection featured,” she said.

 “It took a lot of experimentation to get the correct colour and the amount of PVC I had to dye made it a difficult task.
 In time I learnt that boiling PVC for hours in polyester dye would eventually pierce the fabric and result in the colour I wanted.”

 Indy also recalled working on pattern making on her kitchen floor, the only space in her home large enough to create 1.5-metre-long sleeves for her coat, and sizing and sizing garments against her body in place of a mannequin.

 “This in itself was a challenge as I had to put a garment on, pin it, take it off, alter it, put it on and repeat the process,” she said.